gwendi/craft-ai-client-js/README.md

 #### Take Decision ####

-The first method retrieves the decision tree then apply it on the given context.
+The first method retrieves the decision tree then applies it on the given context.

 ```js
 client.computeAgentDecision(